 I used one of our secondary colors, Before Sunrise (HEX #3F4D61), for the question and answer text.
 And then I used white for the survey title, since it was going to be on a Sun background.

 2. Add brand fonts.
 This was very easy.
 In the Typography section of the Custom Themes, I changed the default to PicMonkey’s web font: Lato.
 Presto!
 Everything was looking and feeling a lot like PicMonkey.

 3. Add a logo.
 There are a few options for placement of a logo, and I really liked the left-of-the-title option.

 I had an issue though: Our logo is orange (Tango) and my title background was also Tango.
 I wanted to make the logo white, just like the title font, and needed an image editing and design tool to do so.
 Of course, I knew just where to find one.
 I went into the PicMonkey Editor and started with a blank canvas.
 Next, I made the canvas transparent.

-Then I uploaded a transparent (.png) version of our company logo, using the Add your own button in the Overlays tab.
+Then I uploaded a transparent (.png) version of our company logo, using the Add your own button in the Graphics tab.

 Now to make that logo white instead of Tango.
-When I clicked on the overlay (our logo), a menu called the Overlay palette came up.
+When I clicked on the graphic (our logo), a menu called the Graphic palette came up.
 I used it to change the color of the logo to white (HEX: ffffff).
 After making that quick change, I had my white logo that I could Export and then upload into SurveyMonkey.